5 Family Activities in Honor of Memorial Day

 As we celebrate Memorial Day with family and friends, enjoying the customary barbecues and a day off from work, take advantage of the opportunity to teach your kids the meaning behind the day and recognize our fallen servicemen and women.

-I had to admit to my daughter this past weekend that I didn't know much about the history of Memorial Day, so we hopped onto the Internet to learn more.
+I had to admit to my daughter when she first asked that I didn't know much about the history of Memorial Day, so we hopped onto the Internet to learn more.
 Time for Kids had a great article about both the background and some ways to commemorate the day.

 According to Time, Memorial Day has evolved since it first began.
 Started in 1868 at Decoration Day, Memorial Day was set by General John A. Logan as “an occasion to decorate the graves of Civil War soldiers.”
 In fact, it wasn't until 1971 that President Nixon declared it to be Memorial Day, recognizing the fallen in all wars and conflicts.